AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/update.md

 The request might take 30 seconds or so depending on the host.

-You could try and re-run this call.

 ## Verify this step

 Refresh the `MJ03` product page and see if the existing image was updated.

 ![Updated Image](../../../_images/update-image-frontend.png)

+You could try and re-run this call to verify the image doesn't change.